polterguy/rosetta/README.md

 the original bitshift/byte change has been performed.

-On top of this, a perfectly valid Rosetta HTTP request, does not need to contain anything, besides the URL in the HTTP-Request line, since both the method, and the version, are optional fields.
-If missing, Rosetta will default the request method to GET, and the HTTP version to HTTP/1.1.
+On top of this, a perfectly valid Rosetta HTTP request, does not need to contain anything, since both the method, URI and the version, are optional fields.
+If missing, Rosetta will default the request method to GET, and URI to / and the HTTP version to HTTP/1.1.

-And in fact, the absolutely simplest possible HTTP GET request, does not need to contain anything but CR/LF, which again might be interchanged with any of the characters between [0-11> / [11-21>, which would be interpreted as a GET request, for the default page, whatever that is in your system.
+The simplest possible HTTP GET request, does not need to contain anything but CR/LF, which again might be interchanged with any of the characters between [0-11> for LF, and [11-21> for CR, which would be interpreted as a perfectly valid GET request, for the default page, whatever that is in your system.

 This means you could request the default HTML page in a Rosetta server, with for instance 0x05 and 0xF5, for instance, which would be interpreted as a CR/LF sequence by the HTTP envelope parser.
-Or 0x00 and 0x0b, etc.
+Or 0x00 and 0x0b, etc. And you could put as many characters between the CR and LF in the range of [191-256> as you wish.

 In fact, even without considering adding "garbage characters", which are characters from 190 and up to 255, there exists 10x10 different ways of creating a simple CR/LF sequence in Rosetta.
-Once you start adding garbage characters to the stream, to further increase the strength of your cloaking, then the amount of possible ways to create a valid CR/LF sequence to a Rosetta server, literally becomes infinite!
-This is because you can put an infinite amount of characters between your CR and LF, that are in the range of [190-256>
+Once you start adding garbage characters to the stream, to further increase the strength of your cloaking, then the amount of possible ways to create a valid CR/LF sequence to a Rosetta server, literally becomes infinite.

 Any HTTP header fields, use the first character not in the range of [a-z, A-Z, 0-9 or '-'] as the delimiter between the HTTP header name, and its value.
 In addition, when parsing HTTP header fields, the name of them is turned into lowercase, and stored, and referred to, internally in Rosetta, as lowercase.
-In addition, the headers that the server itself is parsing, is also turned into lowercases, before the server checks their values.
-And any SP characters are trimmed away.
+Any SP/TAB characters are trimmed away, from both the name and the value.
 This process is done after the initial bit-shifting process, which means that a perfectly valid HTTP header can look something like this for instance;

   coNneCtion &   keep-alive